signalsapi/docs/whats-new/index.md

 - Manual runs have higher priority than automated
 - Jobs with match in title have higher fetching priority than without
 - Jobs with match in title show first in run view
+- Search can be limited by a US state or UK country

 ## 16.11.2024